DanteHealy/Thinking_Hats/README.md

 - CSS validator
 - JSHint

 ### Manual testing
-1. Significant manual testing performed by myself across multiple devices (Laptop, iPad and iPhone 7)
+1. Significant manual testing performed by myself across multiple devices (Laptop, iPad and iPhone 7) - to check that the layouts were responsive on all size devices
 2. Sent the webpage to my selected friends (work colleagues and LinkedIn contacts) and family (wife and brother) to test on their devices and provide feedback
 3. Posted my link via workflow on the Peer-Review SLACK group with the Code Institute for feedback (twice first at about 80% complete then a final review at 95% complete)
-4. Had my content and design reviewed by certain select people amongst my LinkedIn contacts for any changes neede.
+4. Had my content and design reviewed by certain select people amongst my LinkedIn contacts for any changes needed
-5. Tested all the links and features as I was coding to ensure that they worked as I was coding.
+5. Tested all the links and features as I was coding to ensure that they worked as I was coding and reperformed the checks multiple times
-6. Played the videos in the modals, texted the textareas multiple times to identify and resolve any problems.
+6. Played the videos in the modals, texted the textareas multiple times to identify and resolve any problems
-7. Tested the print report on various devices.
+7. Tested the print report on various devices
+8. Did multiple end to end walkthroughs of the guided session
-8. Testing the email form in the "Contact" page
+9. Testing the email form in the "Contact" page
 - Try to submit the empty form and verify that an error message about the required fields appears
 - Try to submit the form with an invalid email address and verify that a relevant error message appears
 - Try to submit the form with all inputs valid and verify that a success message appears.